 Why we started

-The charity grew out of the regular meetings of the Guildford-based OG Cancer Patient Support Group.
-In the discussions, it was clear that more support was needed.
+The charity grew out of discussions between patients attending a Guildford support group and the health care professionals involved in their treatment.
+In these discussions, it was clear that more support was needed.
 It was also abundantly clear that an early diagnosis was fundamental to improving outcomes.

 This support group continues to meet, but the charity provides an opportunity to do more.
 Having been gifted some money it was decided to create